 Only one day this week where I really felt like I missed drinking, and that was after a long, stressful day at work.
 But that feeling passed after an hour or so, and I was able to enjoy my evening afterwards.
 I think for most people it's more about "moments without drinking" than "days without drinking".
 Really, it's about fighting a specific feeling at a specific time, and when that feeling passes, so does the urge.

 To be honest, this week was frustrating.
 After such a large drop in weight the first week, I was hoping to continue the momentum (though I realize losing 6+ pounds last week was not normal or sustainable).
 Have been on a plateau most of the week, but the scale finally started moving again the last few days.

 On the plus side, the urge to grab a beer after work has all but disappeared.
 It’s honestly amazing how much I don’t think about it anymore.
 Only time this week I really wanted to drink was lat Saturday when I spent the day visiting an old college roommate.
-We hit up several breweries to watch football, and it was a struggle.
+We hit up several breweries to and it was a struggle.
 Two had a single NA beer on hand, which was helpful.
 The third place actually had a decent selection of NA beers, but by the time we got there I was thoroughly over being at a brewery.
 But I held strong, which is all that matters.